Election - November 3, 2020

 Town of Atherton - Candidates - November 3, 2020 Election

-After adopting Resolution No. 20-16 and Resolution No. 20 - 17, the Town of Atherton will conduct local elections with the State elections on November 3, 2020.
-The Town will hold and election for two (2) Council Members to four (4) year terms beginning in December, 2020.
+Resolution No. 20-16 and Resolution No. 20 - 17 were adopted and the Town of Atherton will conduct local elections with the State elections on November 3, 2020.
+The Town will hold an election for two (2) Council Members to four (4) year terms beginning in December, 2020.

 2020 Election Information and Resources